nnstreamer/nnstreamer/tools/profiling/README.md

 This guide is experimented on Ubuntu 16.04 x86_64 distribution.
 * gst-top displays performance report in real time such as top and perf-top utility.
 * gst-report-1.0 generates the trace file the below two goals as following:
-   * It display CPU usage, time usage, and execution time amon the elements.
+   * It displays CPU usage, time usage, and execution time among the elements.
 We can easily profile who spends CPU resource mostly.
-   * It generate a performance graph from a GStreamer pipeline.
+   * It generates a performance graph from a GStreamer pipeline.
 The graph shows a transfer size as well as CPU usage, time usage, and execution time.

 #### Prerequisite
 ```bash